What is the concentrated label?

 How is the concentration ratio computed?

-How common is the flag among top wallets?
+How common is high concentration among top wallets?

 Related explainers